Analysis | Trump’s awful advice on voting twice

 In many ways, it doesn't.

-First, here’s what Trump said to WECT.
+First, here’s what Trump said to WECT (Channel 6).
 He suggested that if the system works, people who voted absentee should be prevented from also then voting in person:

 They will vote and then they are going to have to check their vote by going to the poll and voting that way, because if it tabulates, then they won’t be able to do that.
 So, let them send it in, and let them go vote.
 And if the system is as good as they say it is, then they obviously won’t be able to vote (at the poll).
 If it isn’t tabulated, they will be able to vote.
 So that’s the way it is, and that’s what they should do.

-Note: Update: The North Carolina Board of Elections has now issued an extraordinary statement making clear that voting twice is a felony.
-It also notes that there are multiple safeguards in place against double-voting, and urges people not to show up in-person to verify the status of their absentee ballots, offering three methods of checking it online.